tjebo/eye/cran-comments.md

 #>     Status: Forbidden
 #>   DOI: 10.1167/iovs.05-0981

-COMMENT: I am sorry :( This is truly the DOI to this article!
+COMMENT: I am truly sorry, but this is the DOI to this article!

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.

-## Changes - details